Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I get my credit report for free?

-Yes, you can access your credit report for free from Equifax Canada or TransUnion Canada.
+Yes, you can access your credit report for free from Equifax or TransUnion.
 With Equifax, Canadians can check both their credit report and Equifax score for free online or by paper.
 Similarly, TransUnion offers a version of your credit report called the Consumer Disclosure for free online.
-However, if you want access to your credit scores, you’ll have to pay a fee, except for Quebec due to a recently passed law.
+However, unless you live in Quebec, you’ll have to pay a fee to access your TransUnion credit score.

 How often should I check my credit report?

-You should check your credit report once a year, as well as before applying for a loan, credit account, rental apartment, or a job that requires a credit check
+You should check your credit report at least once a year, as well as before applying for a loan, credit account, rental apartment, or a job that requires a credit check.

 Lisa Rennie avatar on Loans Canada